 Once you turn age 70½, the IRS requires you to start taking annual required minimum distributions (RMDs) of at least a minimum amount for each tax-deferred retirement account you own.
-You may take the RMD from each account, or calculate the RMD separately for each account and withdraw the total amount from one or more of the IRAs.
+You may take the RMD from each account, or with some types of accounts you may calculate the RMD separately for each account and withdraw the total amount from one or more of them.
 Failure to comply could trigger a substantial penalty.

 Some of the most frequently asked questions about RMDs are:

 Accounts subject to RMDs include Traditional and SEP IRAs, Keogh plan accounts and accounts in workplace retirement savings plans, such as 403(b), 457(b), 401(a) and 401(k) plans.

 Also, if certain plan rules apply, contributions and earnings credited to a 403(b) plan account before 1987 don't have to be distributed from the account until December 31 of the year you turn 75 or, if later, April 1 following the year you retire.

 Generally, your first RMD may be deferred until April 1 following the year you turn 70½.
 For example, if you turn 70½ in 2018, you have until April 1, 2019 to start taking RMDs.

 If you're still working at 70½, your current employer's retirement plan may allow you to wait until after you retire to take your first RMD from that plan.
 In this case, you have until April 1, the year after you retire, to take your first RMD.
 In the meantime, you may be able to consolidate tax-deferred money from other retirement accounts into your current employer's retirement plan.
 This allows you to put off taking RMDs on the transferred money until retirement.